learn-co-curriculum/dsc-scrubbing-and-cleaning-data/README.md

 Columns with strong correlation should be dealt with by removing one of the offending columns, or by combining the columns through feature engineering (more on this later in the curriculum).
 After all, highly correlated features makes feature weights unstable and also impede model interpretability.
 That said, they are not apt to reduce model performance if that is the sole consideration.

-The [seaborn documentation](https://seaborn.pydata.org/examples/many_pairwise_correlations.html) provides a great example code on how to build a correlation heatmap with data stored in a pandas DataFrame.
+The [seaborn documentation](https://seaborn.pydata.org/examples/many_pairwise_correlations.html) provides a great example code on how to build a correlation heatmap with data stored in a Pandas DataFrame.

 ## Normalizing Data

 An important step during the data cleaning process is to convert all of our data to the same scale by **_normalizing_** it.

 The most common form of data normalization is by converting data to z-scores.
+This is commonly referred to as standardization.

 $$ \Large z= \dfrac{x-\mu}{\sigma}$$